dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 ### Defer in the dbt Cloud IDE

-Defer in the IDE is as simple as toggling the `Defer to production` switch on the command bar!
-When enabled, dbt Cloud will:
+To enable 'Defer' in the dbt Cloud IDE, toggle the **Defer to production** button on the command bar.
+Once enabled, dbt Cloud will:

 1. Pull down the most recent manifest from the Production environment for comparison
 2. Pass the `--defer` flag to the command (for any command that accepts the flag)